 Tickets, money, passport, PrEP! – Travel tips for the intrepid and protected

-HIV Prevention has changed dramatically in the last few years, so it’s possible you’re on board with PrEP.
-If so you’ll probably end up taking it away on holiday with you.
+HIV Prevention has changed dramatically in recent years, so it’s possible you’re on board with PrEP.
+If so, you’ll probably end up taking it away on holiday with you.
 Here are some top tips on what to consider before you head off.

 If you’re currently accessing PrEP, you can usually see a doctor and pick up your pills locally after your regular sexual health tests.
 If you’re personally importing PrEP be sure to factor in enough delivery time well before you’re due to jet off into the sunset.

 “Going for a sexual health check-up before you travel ensures you’re not bringing along any STIs to the party.”

 Heading somewhere where you’re likely to get lucky?
 Going for a sexual health check-up before you travel ensures you’re not bringing along any STIs to the party.
 Time your check-up to include getting test results and treatment if necessary.
 Don’t forget if you do need treatment for an STI, you have to abstain from sex for a while (usually a week) after completing treatment, so factor time in for that too.

 For the latest on international travel and COVID-19, be sure to check in with the Australian Government Department of Health website well in advance.

 Are you one of those lucky people who’s never had a suitcase go missing in transit before?
 Even if that is the case it may happen at some point.
 To minimise the chances of losing it, keep your PrEP in your hand luggage with you at all times.
 If you’re feeling extra cautious you can keep a spare lot in your checked luggage too, but be sure to not exceed the amount permitted by your travel destinations.
 Rather than risk having your stash confiscated by customs officials, take enough with you to cover the time you’re away for plus a few spares in case that charming Brazilian dude convinces you to stay just one more day.